Occupational medicine

 Research and monitoring

-The occupational health nurses at UCHealth monitor the health status of workers, worker populations and community groups by conducting research on the effects of workplace exposures, gathering health and hazard data.
+The occupational health nurses at UCHealth monitor the health status of workers, worker populations and community groups by conducting research on the effects of workplace exposures, and by gathering health and hazard data.

 Our services and assessments